WJMG

-WJMG (92.1 FM, "G 92.1") is a radio station licensed to serve the community of Hattiesburg, Mississippi, and serving the Laurel-Hattiesburg area.
+WJMG (92.1 FM, "G 92.1") is a commercial radio station licensed to Hattiesburg, Mississippi, United States.
 The station airs an urban contemporary format.

 It, along with sister station WORV, are owned by Vernon C. Floyd of Hattiesburg.
 A licensed broadcast engineer, he did much of the work himself in the construction of the two stations' facility located in North Hattiesburg.